Cappadocia, the region where nature and history are integrated in Turkey

 The region is also known as the handicraft capital of Turkey, with incredible masters of carpet weaving, potters, and onyx stone sculptors.

-Designs made in the city of Avanos adorn iconic structures in Istanbul such as Topkapi Palace, Sultan Ahmed Mosque (the Blue Mosque) and Selimiye Mosque, in addition to several other historic buildings.
+Designs crafted in the city of Avanos adorn iconic structures andn Istanbul such as Topkapi Palace, Sultan Ahmed Mosque (the Blue Mosque) and the Selimiye Mosque, in addition to several other historic buildings.

-“The most important reason why these designs have not deformed and are still fresh today after many centuries, is the considerable amount of quartz that the clay of the region has,” said Zeki Dincer, owner of a ceramic shop within from a cave in Cappadocia.
+“The most important reason why these designs have not warped and are still fresh today after many centuries, is the considerable amount of quartz in the clay of the region “, said Zeki Dincer, owner of a pottery shop inside a cave in Cappadocia.

 Such is the attraction of tourists to this area that hardly any residents live in the nearby town of Goreme.
 Most have converted their homes into hotels, as it is located near the formations called ‘fairy chimneys’.

 The city is home to some 400 hotels, all of which fill up during the tourist season.
-During the restrictions of the pandemic it became a ghost town, but recently it has returned to recover its visitors.
+During the pandemic restrictions It was turned into a ghost town, but has recently regained its visitors.

 “In 2018 and 2019, before COVID-19, we received an average of four million tourists a year, but then it was all over.
 Now we hope to reopen our businesses, ”said Ayaz Bilici, owner of a tea stand.

-This year, among the famous visitors who brought hope to the revival of tourism in the region are the actors of the Indian cinema Salman Khan and Katrina Kaif, who filmed in Cappadocia the video clip for the title song of their next film: Tiger 3 .
+This year, among the famous visitors who brought hope to the revival of tourism in the region are the actors of the Indian cinema Salman Khan and Katrina Kaif, who filmed in Cappadocia the video clip for the title track of their next film: Tiger 3.

-According to geologist Stev Eckert, the gigantic eruption that spewed out the rocks that now form fairy chimneys is believed to have started 11 to 12 million years ago and reached its zenith between six to seven million years ago.
+According to geologist Stev Eckert, it is believed that lhe gigantic eruption that spewed out the rocks that now form fairy chimneys began 11 to 12 million years ago and it reached its zenith between six or seven million years ago.

-Eckert believes that the ash clouds could have risen more than 25 kilometers into the sky at the time of the eruption.
+Eckert believes that the ash clouds could have risen more than 25 kilometers in the sky at the time of the eruption.

-“The sound of the explosions could probably have been heard as far away as Spain and Moscow,” writes the geologist in the book Cappadocian Fairy Chimneys: Evolution of a Landscape.
+“The sound of the explosions could probably have been heard as far as Spain and Moscow ”, writes the geologist in the book Cappadocian Fairy Chimneys: Evolution of a Landscape.

 The Zelve open-air museum is located among one of the valleys of the region.
 It is a city full of caves that were formerly houses and places of worship.